bisqwit/babysteps_saveedit/README.md

 You need the PHP commandline version.
 For example, `apt install php-cli` in Linux.

-To dump save contents:
+## Running

+To dump the save contents (creates an editable text file that can be used to inspect and modify the save data):

 `php dumpsave.php save0.sav > dump.json`

-To inspect and edit save contents:
+To inspect and edit the save contents:

 Edit `dump.json`